Empirical Bayes learning from selectively reported confidence intervals: Core ideas from prior work

-The framework of~\citet{ignatiadis2022confidence}, henceforth referred to as IW, requires three ingredients: \begin{enumerate}[label=(\roman*),noitemsep,leftmargin=*] \item The known likelihood $p(\cdot \mid \nu)$ from the empirical Bayes model in~\eqref{eq:eb_model}; \item A known, convex class of priors $\mathcal{H}$ such that $H \in \mathcal{H}$;\footnote{ In principle, any convex class $\mathcal{H}$ works.
-In practice, it must be possible to efficiently and densely discretize it.
-This discretization typically takes the form $\mathcal{H} \approx \mathrm{ConvexHull}(H_1,\ldots,H_K)$ where $H_1,\ldots,H_K$ is a finite dictionary of distributions. } \item A pre-specified estimand $T(H)$ of interest that is a function of the unknown prior $H$ and is either a linear functional of $H$, i.e., $T(H) = \int \psi(\nu)\, H(d\nu) $ for some known $\psi$, or a ratio functional of $H$, i.e., $T(H)=N(H)/D(H)$, where both $N$ and $D$ are linear functionals. \end{enumerate} The class of estimands allowed in (iii) is broad and accommodates all estimands that we consider below in Section~\ref{sec:estimands_results}.
-In particular, the class of ratio functionals includes posterior functionals of the form $T(H)=\EE[H]{t(\nu) \mid X=x} = \int t(\nu) p (x \mid \nu) H(d\nu) / \int p (x \mid \nu) H(d\nu)$, where $t$ is a known function and $x$ is fixed.
+The framework of~\citet{ignatiadis2022confidence}, henceforth referred to as IW, requires three ingredients: \begin{enumerate}[label=(\roman*),noitemsep,leftmargin=*] \item The known likelihood $p(\cdot \mid \nu)$ from the EB model in~\eqref{eq:eb_model}; \item A known, convex class of priors $\mathcal{H}$ such that $H \in \mathcal{H}$;\footnote{ In principle, any convex class $\mathcal{H}$ works.
+In practice, we must be able to efficiently discretize it, typically in the form $\mathcal{H} \approx \mathrm{ConvexHull}(H_1,\ldots,H_K)$ where $H_1,\ldots,H_K$ is a finite dictionary of distributions.
+See Supplement~\ref{sec:discr_G} for how we discretize the three SNR distributions $\mathcal{G}$ in Assumption~\ref{assum:class_priors}.} \item A pre-specified estimand $T(H)$ that is a function of the unknown prior $H$ and is either a linear functional of $H$, i.e., $T(H) = \int \psi(\nu)\, H(\dd\nu) $ for known $\psi$, or a ratio functional of $H$, i.e., $T(H)=N(H)/D(H)$, where both $N$ and $D$ are linear functionals. \end{enumerate} The class of estimands allowed in (iii) accommodates all estimands that we consider below in Section~\ref{sec:estimands_results}.
+The class of ratio functionals includes posterior functionals of the form $T(H)=\EE[H]{t(\nu) \mid X=x} = \int t(\nu) p (x \mid \nu) H(\dd\nu) / \int p (x \mid \nu) H(\dd\nu)$, where $t$ is a known function and $x$ is fixed.
 Such posterior functionals are of particular interest in EB analyses because they are the device through which an empirical Bayesian mimics the oracle Bayesian.